ltambunting/dsci-100-2023w1-group-30/README.md

 # dsci-100-project_proposal
-Template project repository for DSCI-100
+A Predictive Model to Categorize a Tennis Player’s Maximum Potential Rank

+Introduction:
-"Player Stats for Top 500 Players" on the Ultimate Tennis Statistics (UTS) website provides comprehensive statistical information about the top 500 professional tennis players in the world.
+"Player Stats for Top 500 Players" on the Ultimate Tennis Statistics (UTS) website provides comprehensive statistical information about the top 500 professional male tennis players in the world.
 These player statistics offer valuable insights into the performance, strengths, and weaknesses of these athletes.
+The aim of our study is to create a classification model using K-nearest neighbors analysis of the UTS data set to determine the main variables that affect the maximum rank a player can achieve in a tennis competition.
+We aim to answer the question “can a player’s maximum rank be predicted via their age, country of origin, the dominant hand they play, and their backhand method?”

+Preliminary Exploratory Data:
 Problem: 1.
 What is the relationship between the age of tennis athletes an their best rankings?
          2. Which country/athlete contains the best rank.
          3. What is the relationship between the use of backhand and the best rank?